Improving Software Development with Automated Tests

 The best implementation will then not allow deploying code to your production environment until the code has passed all the automated tests.
 So if a software developer changes the code, the automated tests are all run and if there is an error noted by the automated testing the code cannot be deployed to the production environment.
 So, in the example above, if somehow the changes made to the application code somehow now let an account be created without a password the test would fail, and the developer would know to fix the problem before putting the code into production.

 Thus automated testing mistake proofs the process.
 Now the mistake proofing is only as good as the test that are added.
 Software development is complex and if the code has an error (based on the business rules) that is not tested then the code can be deployed to production and affect customers.
-But it is a huge help in preventing many errors from affecting customers.
+Automated software testing tools are a huge help in preventing many errors from affecting customers.

 It seems pretty obvious but until the widespread adoption of agile software development techniques and frameworks that make it easy to adopt automated testing (like Ruby on Rails) this sensible process improvement tool was used far less often than you would think.